rbisdorff/Digraph3/docSphinx/tutorial.rst

     :align: center
     :alt: The 4 non isomorphic MIS of the 12-cycle graph

-    *The symmetry axes of the four non isomorphic MISs of the 12-cycle graph*:
+    The symmetry axes of the four non isomorphic MISs of the 12-cycle graph

 The non isomorphic MISs in the 12-cycle graph represent in fact all the ways one may write the number 12 as the circular sum of '2's and '3's without distinguishing opposite directions of writing.
 The first orbit corresponds to writing six times a '2'; the second orbit corresponds to writing four times a '3'.
 The third and fourth orbit correspond to writing two times a '3' and three times a '2'.
 There are two non isomorphic ways to do this latter circular sum.
 Either separating the '3's by one and two '2's, or by zero and three '2's (see Bisdorff & Marichal [ISOMIS-08]_ ).